CartoDB/carto-vl/docs/guides/03-style-with-expressions.md

 #### Access

-There three main use cases:
+There are three main use cases:

 1. When you need a single value